 Trustees are committed to secure the long-term future for the Trust in order that it can continue into the future supporting research, education and training in UK forestry in accordance with its objectives.
-During the year, financial commitments have been made to new projects totalling £79,000 and this sum will progressively be disbursed over the next five financial years.
+During the year, financial commitments have been made to new projects totalling £43,468 and this sum will progressively be disbursed over the next five financial years.
 Careful management of the Trust's portfolio supplemented by additional fund raising activity will ensure that we are able to meet these commitments.

 Recognising that pressures on research budgets are intense whilst the demand for research and education in forestry increases, Trustees are conscious that demand for funds from the Trust is likely to increase in the coming years.
-With that in mind, we will continue to strive to generate additional income from other private sources over the coming years.
-We will also continue to seek strategic alliances with other organisations, in much the same way as we have with the Forestry Commission in order to deliver our Bursary Award schemes.
+With that in mind, we will continue to strive to generate additional income from other private sources over the coming years, including where possible, projects which offer the prospect of shared future IP rights.
+We will also continue to seek strategic alliances with other organisations, in much the same way as we have with the Forestry Commission and Tilhill Forestry in order to deliver our Bursary Award schemes.